Saltar al contenido

 Non-resident mortgage requirements in Spain

-Gathering the correct documentation is probably the most important step in the process.
+Gathering the correct documentation is probably the most important step when applying for a non-resident mortgage in Spain.
 An incomplete file does not just delay the application — it can cause the bank to reject it outright.
 This guide details what you need, how to obtain it, and what mistakes to avoid.
+If you want a personalised review of your file before applying, request a free assessment — we audit your documentation for free.

 Fernando HierroBy Fernando Hierro|